Complete Guide to Penetration Testing

 This allows CISOs to quantify risk in business terms, justify security investments with objective findings, and strategically prioritize resources on the vulnerabilities that pose the greatest threat.

-Ultimately, a mature pentesting program empowers the CISO to elevate the security conversation from a technical discussion to a strategic dialogue on business enablement and risk management.
+Ultimately, a mature pentesting program equips the CISO to raise the security conversation from a technical discussion to a strategic dialogue on business enablement and risk management.

 Consequently, the conversation around cybersecurity has irrevocably shifted from the server room to the boardroom, becoming a discussion of business resilience, enterprise risk management, and strategic enablement.